pranabekka/pranabekka.github.io/content/flatpak.md

 updated = 2024-01-29 20:55:13
 +++

-Low network speeds and limited availabality are a fact of life for me.
+Low network speeds and limited availability are a fact of life for me.
 I update my devices every 7 days, and the size of a *single* Flatpak package